technomancy/bussard/manual.md

   fire the given engine/thruster.
 * `next_target`: cycle sequentially through all the targets in the system. `tab` by default, `shift-tab` to cycle in reverse.
 * `closest_target`: select the closest available target. `ctrl-tab` by default.
-* `laser`: accepts a boolean indicating whether to fire the mining laser.
 * `login`: accepts optional username/password, attempts to establish a login session with the target if possible.